Nuclear umbrella: United States-provided

-NATO
+To NATO

 NATO was formed early in the Cold War and, from the beginning, assumed American nuclear power as a major component of defense of Western Europe from possible Soviet invasion.
+NATO Article 5 allows for collective defense to a military attack on any NATO member.
 Most non-Communist European states joined the alliance, although some (Ireland, Switzerland, Austria, Sweden, Finland) instead maintained an official policy of neutrality.
 Sweden and Switzerland considered developing their own nuclear weapons but abandoned the idea.
+Apart from European states, the NATO nuclear umbrella extends to Canada.